tk1351/x-echo/memory-bank/progress.md

 - ✅ Skip-to-content link for accessibility
 - ✅ Responsive design using Tailwind CSS
 - ✅ Layout component tests using TDD approach
+- ✅ Login form component with validation
+- ✅ Registration form component with validation
+- ✅ Form validation using Zod and react-hook-form
+- ✅ Login and registration pages

 ### Testing
 - ✅ Testing infrastructure set up with Vitest